 All fibers used to make carpet have different melting points, and there are burn tests that can be performed to determine what fiber it is.
 I don't advise consumers to perform these tests, but they can be found on the internet by doing a simple web search.
 What Grade of Carpet Should I Select?

 One of my most important rule for consumers for making a major purchase, (car, appliance, carpet) is to never buy a product that has just been released to the public.
 I always wait until all the bugs have been ironed out and make sure that the product has stood the test of time.
-In this case, it sounds like you have purchased Mohawk's newly released Odor Eaters Carpet.
+In this case, it sounds like you have purchased Mohawk's Odor-Eating Carpet.